20shaked20/Elevator_Project/README.md

 This repository is part of an assigment in an object oriented programming course at Ariel University, Specifically the first assignment, and it is about an online algorithm for smart elevators.

-## The difference between offline to online algorithm:
+## The difference between offline and online algorithm:

 Firstly, we must discuss what is an online algorithm, it is an algorithm where we can expect a certain type of input (in our case it is elevator calls), but what we cant know for certain is how many inputs there will be, the amount will vary by nature and an online algorithm is made with this fact in mind.